particle-iot/docs/src/content/support/troubleshooting/mode-switching.md

 Mode Switching (Firmware)
 ===

-One of our goals with the {{device}} and Particle OS was to abstract away the connectivity layer.
+One of our goals with the device and Particle OS was to abstract away the connectivity layer.
 When you're running a distributed OS where some of your software runs on the device and some of your software runs in the cloud, you want the connection between the two to "just work".

 However, sometimes you don't want everything to be automatic; you want to take control of the connection, so you can decide when the device should try to connect and when it shouldn't.
 This is particularly helpful when you want your application code to start running immediately as soon as the device is powered, and the connectivity stuff can happen later on.

-As of today, the {{device}} has three modes: **AUTOMATIC, SEMI_AUTOMATIC, and MANUAL**.
+As of today, the device has three modes: **AUTOMATIC, SEMI_AUTOMATIC, and MANUAL**.
 Let's go through each of them in turn.

 ### Automatic Mode

-The default mode of the {{device}} is "automatic mode".
-This means that the {{device}} will attempt to connect to {{network-type}} automatically.
-If you don't explicitly define the connection mode, the {{device}} will be running in automatic mode.
-This is identical to how the {{device}} has always worked up until now.
+The default mode of the device is "automatic mode".
+This means that the device will attempt to connect to network (cellular or Wi-Fi) automatically.
+If you don't explicitly define the connection mode, the device will be running in automatic mode.
+This is identical to how the device has always worked up until now.

-Behind the scenes, what's running on the {{device}} looks something like this:
+Behind the scenes, what's running on the device looks something like this:

 	void main() {
 	  // First, connect to the internet